enescakir/ne-kaldi-web/readme.md

 [One Signal](http://www.onesignal.com) is used for sending push notifications.

 ## License
-The Ne Kaldı? is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Ne Kaldı? is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).